-Though relatively small in magnitude, users should exercise caution when interpreting the expenditures associated with the OPR and OPU categories.
-While these payments stem from apparent inconsistent responses to the health insurance and source of payment questions in the survey, some of these inconsistencies may have logical explanations.
+Prior to 2019, for cases where reported insurance coverage and sources of payment appear inconsistent, the positive amount from a source inconsistent with reported insurance coverage was moved to one or both of the source categories Other Private and Other Public.
+Beginning in 2019, this step is removed and the apparent inconsistency between the payment sources and insurance coverage is allowed to remain - the amounts are not moved to Other Private and Other Public categories any more.
+The two source of payment categories, Other Private and Other Public, are no longer available.
+Some inconsistencies arise from either misreporting of health insurance coverage or sources of payment.
+However, apparent inconsistencies may also have logical explanations.
 For example, private insurance coverage in MEPS is defined as having a major medical plan covering hospital and physician services.
 If a MEPS sample person did not have such coverage but had a single service type insurance plan (e.g., dental insurance) that paid for a particular episode of care, those payments may be classified as "other private."
 Some of the "other public" payments may stem from confusion between Medicaid and other state and local programs or may be for persons who were not enrolled in Medicaid, but were presumed eligible by a provider who ultimately received payments from the program.

-The naming conventions used for the source of payment expenditure variables are shown in parentheses in the list of categories above and in the key to the attached table in Appendix 1.
-In addition, total expenditure variables (EXP in key) based on the sum of the 12 source of payment variables above are provided.
+The naming conventions used for the source of payment expenditure variables are shown in parentheses in the list of categories above and in the key to the attached table in Appendix 3.
+In addition, total expenditure variables (EXP in key) based on the sum of the 10 source of payment variables above are provided.